Image credit: Patagonia

 • It uses a medium proportion of bluesign certified fabrics.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Patagonia “Good”.
-These are a few issues influencing its score:
+Here we rate Patagonia “Not Good Enough”.
+These are a few factors influencing its score:

 • Its social auditing program covering its entire final production stage is accredited by Fair Labor Association (FLA).